Particular/docs.particular.net/transports/sqs/delayed-delivery.md

 snippet: DelayedDelivery

-Unrestricted delayed delivery needs to be enabled both on the sender and receiver to be able to process delayed deliveries longer than 15 minutes (900 seconds).
-Delayed delivery below 15 minutes is always supported.
+Unrestricted delayed delivery needs to be enabled both on the sender and receiver to be able to process delayed deliveries longer than 900 seconds.
+Delayed delivery below 900 seconds is always supported.
 The following table illustrates that.

 | Scenario                    | Sender   | Receiver | Supported     |
 |-----------------------------|----------|----------|---------------|